 The compound includes the main palace, the Trianon palaces, the Marie Antoinette mansion and beautiful gardens.
 The gardens feature stylish balconies, cut-out beds in classic French style, sculptures, fountains and a large canal where gondolas and boats sail.

-Many important historic event were held in the Palace of Versailles such as the peace agreement at the end of World War 1, an agreement called "The Treaty of Versailles".
-As revenge, Hitler insisted, during the Second World War to return to the Palace, and sign a new agreement declaring the surrender of France to Nazi Germany.
+Many important historic event were held in the Palace of Versailles such as the peace agreement at the end of World War I, an agreement called "The Treaty of Versailles."
+As revenge, Hitler insisted, during the World War II to return to the Palace, and sign a new agreement declaring the surrender of France to Nazi Germany.

 The gardens founded on the east side of palace, spread over 8,000 acres of land.
 They contain an impressive combination of flower designs, plants cut in interesting shapes and sculptures, water canals, trees, pools with ornamental fish, magical water fountains, hundreds of art sculptures and more.